onera/project_utils/doc/main.md

 ## Proposed workflow ##
 * Put the contents of `scripts/git/submodule_utils.sh` in your **bash profile**.
 It will configure git to print more info if a change is made to a submodule.
 The git aliases `sclone` will also be available.
 * **Clone a repostory** with `git sclone <repo-name>`.
 This will also make sure that submodules required several times in the dependency graph are only cloned once and share the same repository.
+* When you **switch to a branch**, use `git scheckout` so that the dependencies' working trees will be updated to the versions referenced by the current branch of main repository.
 * When you are **pulling**, use `git spull` to update the dependencies.
-If you pull with `git pull` or `git fetch + git merge`, and the dependencies have changed, you will likely get a compilation error, since the dependencies' working trees are still on older versions.
-Use `git spull` to correct this behavior.
+If you pull with `git pull` or `git fetch + git merge`, the dependencies' working trees are still on older versions.
+To update them to the versions referenced by the current branch of main repository, use `git submodule update`.
 * If you develop only in the main project, then you don't need to care about submodules for anything else.
 * If you made a **change to a submodule** `base_lib` (located in `<main-repo-path>/external/base_lib`) then
     * You should see it with e.g. `cd <main-repo-path>; git status`.